Hilalalpak/Injury-Prediction-LSTM-Model/README.md

 2. Individual athlete responses vary considerably
 3. Hip mobility shows positive correlation with injury prevention
 4. Rest periods are crucial for risk management

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 👥 Authors